Micronesian megapode: Conservation

 The species is currently classified as endangered because it has a very small range, restricted to isolated undisturbed offshore islets.
 Megapodius laperouse occurs on Palau and the Northern Mariana Islands, and is extirpated from Guam.

 The introduction of dogs, cats, pigs, and rats is believed to have led to the decline of this species throughout most of the islands.
 Along with increased predation, during the Japanese occupation of the islands of Saipan and Tinian, most of the vegetation of both islands was burnt and replaced by large sugar cane farms.

 It is estimated that only 2000-2500 of the species remain.
 It can be found in the island nation of Palau, and undisturbed islands of the Northern Marianas chain, with several hundred on Sarigan.
 A relatively small population has remained on Saipan throughout the years.

 The bird appears on the 2010 IUCN Red List Category (as evaluated by BirdLife International - the official Red List Authority for birds for IUCN).
 The species qualifies as "Endangered" because it has a very small range, restricted to isolated undisturbed offshore islets, with few birds elsewhere.
 Given the multiple threats across its range, it is likely to be suffering from a continuing decline.

-It seems that the only way for the species to be safe is to protect a few small islands and release a small population of megapodes there.
-That way, a safe population is secured.
-On the larger and higher islands, an increase of people and introduced pests will sooner or later destroy any megapode populations.